lukaslangrock/ShutdownTimerClassic/README.md

 # Shutdown Timer Classic 🕒

-Shutdown Timer Classic is a small little Windows application that allows you to set a timer that will shutdown, restart, hibernate, sleep or lock your PC.
+Shutdown Timer Classic is a small Windows application that allows you to set a timer that will shut down, restart, hibernate, sleep, or lock your PC.

 ![Screenshot of the main menu](media/screenshots/Menu.png)